CENIA-DEV/multilingual-translator-app/README.md

 # Translator

+## Model Setup

+For model setup, we use [Pytriton](https://github.com/triton-inference-server/pytriton) to serve the model.
+Pytriton is a framework for building and serving models.
+It's a lightweight framework that allows for easy deployment of models.

+Move to the `Model` folder and run `pip install -r requirements.txt` to install the dependencies.
+Note that pytriton has support only for Ubuntu 22+, Debian 11+, Rocky Linux 9+, and Red Hat UBI 9+ operating systems.

+Then start the server.
+A valid model name is required.
+The model name can be a path to a folder containing the model or a model name as of huggingface.
+In this instructions, we'll use huggingface to download model weights.
+We'll use the [`CenIA/nllb-200-3.3B-spa-rap`](https://huggingface.co/CenIA/nllb-200-3.3B-spa-rap) model that we developed for this project.
+You can also use vainilla NLLB models from their [repository](https://huggingface.co/facebook/nllb-200-3.3B).

+A few extra options are provided:

+- `python server.py --model-name CenIA/nllb-200-3.3B-spa-rap` to run the server without optimizations.
+- `python server.py --model-name CenIA/nllb-200-3.3B-spa-rap --optimize` to run the server with optimizations.
+Such optimizations include using BetterTransformer, TensorFloat32 precision, and warmup.
+- `python server.py --model-name CenIA/nllb-200-3.3B-spa-rap --optimize --num-copies 2` to run the server with optimizations and 2 copies of the model.
+This allows Pytriton to serve multiple requests in parallel.
+You can set the number of copies to as much as your GPU memory allows.

+Extra configurations were configured to increase the performance of the model, such as Dynamic Batching and response caching.\

+If all goes well, model server should be listening to requests on port 8015.
+You can test the server by running `python client.py --model-name CenIA--nllb-200-3.3B-spa-rap`.
+Note the `--` in the model name instead of `/`.
+You can also change the source and target languages with `--source-lang` and `--target-lang` and `--text` arguments.
+Note that currently this model only supports `spa_Latn` and `rap_Latn` languages in both directions.

 ## Backend Setup

 First, create a Postgresql database and store the database name and host in case of using an external service.